 Authorization: Basic <application authorization string>

-Accept: application/vnd.urbanairship+json; version=3;
+Accept: application/vnd.urbanairship+json; version=3

 Content-Type: application/json